Salomonik/Code-Institute-Project-3/README.md

  ### Conclusion

 This project has been a fulfilling journey, contributing to both personal and professional growth as a developer.
 The lessons learned and achievements made will serve as a solid foundation for future projects and endeavors.

+## Acknowledgments

+Slack / Reddit(webdev) community for support and knowledge.